Estate Planning

 Reviewing Your Estate Plan

-Finally, it's important to review and update your estate plan on a regular basis.
-This can help to ensure that your plan remains up-to-date and reflects your current wishes.
+Finally, it's important to review and update your estate plan regularly.
+This can help ensure your plan and accompanying legal documents remain up-to-date and reflects any changes in your circumstances or preferences.
 Life changes such as marriage, divorce, the birth of a child, or the death of a beneficiary can all impact your estate plan.
-It's important to keep in mind that estate planning is an ongoing process, and your plan may need to be updated as your circumstances change. you may need to revise your estate plan to ensure that your wishes are still being met.

 Estate Planning - Conclusion